 Given family demand, THA applied for an expansion to the charter school so that we could continue serving scholars through grade 12.
 We submitted the expansion and the TPS School Board approved it on December 3, 2018.
 On August 6, 2019, THA opened its doors to the first class of THA freshmen.

-Today, Tulsa Honor Academy Charter School serves more than 680 scholars in grades 5-10.
+Today, Tulsa Honor Academy Charter School serves more than 880 scholars in grades 5-11.
 THA has implemented a slow growth model, which allows a grade level to be added each year as scholars continue their Middle School and High School educations.
-THA will reach full growth in the 2022-2023 school year, offering grades 5 through 12.
+THA will offer grades 5 through 12 in the 2022-2023 school year.

 Charter schools are independently-operated public schools that have the freedom to design classrooms that meet their students’ needs.
 All charter schools operate under a contract with a charter school authorizer or sponsor – usually a nonprofit organization, government agency, or university – that holds them accountable to the high standards outlined in their “charter.”
-In the state of Oklahoma, charter schools can be authorized by four different types of entities: the local district where the school resides, a state university, a tribe, or a tech school.
+In the state of Oklahoma, charter schools can be authorized by the following entities: a local school district or technology center, a comprehensive or regional institution that is a member of The Oklahoma State System of Higher Education, a federally recognized tribe, or the State Board of Education.
 Tulsa Honor Academy is authorized via the local district, Tulsa Public Schools.